-You will explore several of Jessie's signature stitch techniques, including couching, running, stem and back stitch, and learn how to use simple appliqué and patching techniques.
+You will explore several of her signature stitch techniques, including couching, running, stem and back stitch, and learn how to use simple appliqué and patching techniques.
 Hand stitched text will also be explored during this workshop.

 The workshop will start with a short talk.
 The tutor will show and share with you a selection of her original art work samples and will direct you both as a group and also individually in starting to create your own stitched and patched story in her signature style.